vscode-restructuredtext/vscode-restructuredtext/docs/sphinx.md

 If you cannot find this folder or the extension indicates it cannot find certain HTML page, then the make process might generate them at another location.
 You have to set `restructuredtext.builtDocumentationPath`.

+> Note that this should be a relative path to the workspace root (the root folder you opened in Visual Studio Code).